Epoch-Seeker/Adobe_India_Hackathon/README.md

-# AI-Powered PDF Analysis and Insights Platform
+# AI-Powered PDF Analysis and Insights Platform 🚀

-This repository contains the source code for an advanced AI-powered platform designed to revolutionize how users interact with PDF documents.
-The application allows users to upload multiple PDFs, analyze their content using state-of-the-art AI models, and extract valuable insights, summaries, and even generate podcasts from the text.
+This repository contains the source code for an **AI-powered platform** developed for the **Adobe India Hackathon Final Round**.
+The application transforms the way users interact with PDF documents by allowing users to **upload multiple PDFs**, analyze their content using **state-of-the-art AI models**, and extract **insights, summaries, and even generate podcasts** from selected text.

-This tool is ideal for researchers, students, and professionals who need to quickly understand and synthesize information from multiple documents.
-By leveraging the power of Large Language Models (LLMs), this platform goes beyond simple keyword search, providing a deep, contextual understanding of the document's content.
+Designed for **researchers, students, and professionals**, this tool helps quickly understand and synthesize information from multiple documents.
+Leveraging **Large Language Models (LLMs)**, it goes beyond simple keyword searches to provide a **deep, contextual understanding** of the content, highlighting relevant sections and generating actionable insights.

 ## 🏛️ Architecture